Online course platform Thinkific raises $22M – TechCrunch

 “Let’s say you have a martial arts dojo, and you went and added online courses,” he said.
 “You’ve gone from teaching 100 people in your community to teaching thousands around the world.
 Even when that dojo opens back up again, they’re going to want to keep this additional revenue stream.”

-The funding was led by Rhino Ventures, which was already an ivnestor.
+The funding was led by Rhino Ventures, which was already an investor.

 “Working with Thinkific over the past four years has been nothing short of exceptional,” said Rhino Managing Partner Fraser Hall in a statement.
 “It’s no secret that its business model, user numbers, and ~ 150% year-over-year revenue growth, is tracking, by stage, very closely to Shopify which is now Canada’s most valuable public company … It’s a model that is undoubtedly shaping a new world of knowledge entrepreneurship and one that’s accessible to any individual or organization that wants to add education as a new revenue channel.”